originalfoo/AutoRepair/Incompatible/Incompatible/Replacements/README.md

 ## Scripts

-Each replacement suggestion is defined by a "script", which is essentially a C# file containing several fields describing which mods are deprecated for the specified replacements.
+Each replacement suggestion is defined by a "script", which is just a C# file containing fields defining the deprecated mods and their replacements, and methods which can perform some extra processing if needs be.

 To ensure the scripts remain largely consistent, and provide the required information, an interface `IReplacement` and an extension base `ReplacementBase` have been provided.